Acewvrs/LightUp-Puzzle/README.md

 ## Running the program
 1. Clone the repository and save the files locally
-2. Navigate to the folder the files are stored
+2. Navigate to the folder the lightup files are stored
 3. Go to dist.
 There should be one folder named 'main'.
 Click on it.
 4. Run main.exe